lakejs/lake-docs/reference/index.md

 ## value

 Defines the default content for the editor.
-Its format uses [Lake Markup Language (LML)](/guide/content-format.md), similar to HTML.
+Its format uses [LML format](/guide/content-format.md) that is similar to HTML.

 * Type: `string`
 * Default: `<p><br /></p>`